Kennedy-was-taken/basicWebJava/README.md

-# Authentication and Authorization using JWT (Json Web Token)
+# Authentication and Authorization using Json Web Token (JWT)

 A simple application for creating a json web token to authenticate and authorize a user, so that only authorized users can access and manipulate data